EEDTransposition evidenceEU

 EU sources also identify the subject areas that national evidence should map.
 For example, the Commission guidance package covers energy-efficiency first, national contributions, public-sector consumption and renovation, public procurement, energy savings obligations, Article 11 energy management systems and audits, consumer provisions, heating and cooling supply, energy services, and national energy efficiency funds.

-• Treat 11 October 2025 as the main transposition date only for the provisions listed in Article 36(1); some provisions use their own dates.
+• Record 11 October 2025 as the main transposition date only for the provisions listed in Article 36(1); some provisions use their own dates.

 • Use the Commission guidance announcement as proof that the guidance is aimed at national administrations transposing and implementing the revised EED.